-We hope you will join us for a virtual conference that will bring together camp and retreat leaders from all over the United States and Canada.
+We hope you will be a part of the virtual conference that brought together camp and retreat leaders from all over the United States and Canada.
 The event is endorsed by the Presbyterian Church Camp and Conference Association, the Outdoor Ministries Association of the United Church of Christ, the Association of Disciples in Outdoor Ministry, the Outdoor Ministries Association of the Church of the Brethren, and the Outdoor Ministries Institute of the United Church of Canada.

 Our Conference Theme

-GATHERING AS ONE will explore how we can build upon and enhance intergenerational connections in our camp and conference ministries, as well as connect us in deeper ways to our congregations and other partner ministries.
+GATHERING AS ONE explores how we can build upon and enhance intergenerational connections in our camp and conference ministries, as well as connect us in deeper ways to our congregations and other partner ministries.

 Research shows that intergenerational experiences are important not only for the formation of faith in our young participants, but for adults, families, and communities as a whole.
 Intergenerational learning connects all ages and generations together to learn with and from each other, build community, pray, and share faith.
 The key is that everyone is learning together in a shared faith experience.